Bobby278tr/Responsive_E-Commerce_Website/README.md

 1. You can install the Vs code IDE from here Depending upon the OS you use (https://code.visualstudio.com/download)

-2. You can install the Goggle Chrome from the following (https://www.google.com/chrome/?brand=YTUH&gclid=CjwKCAiA1-6sBhAoEiwArqlGPhvHNSduAAzHcSI6G6jEMcyWyLB_eGRoiXAGDrnP7x83Kru47Q78GxoC4ncQAvD_BwE&gclsrc=aw.ds)
+2. You can install Google Chrome from the following (https://www.google.com/chrome/?brand=YTUH&gclid=CjwKCAiA1-6sBhAoEiwArqlGPhvHNSduAAzHcSI6G6jEMcyWyLB_eGRoiXAGDrnP7x83Kru47Q78GxoC4ncQAvD_BwE&gclsrc=aw.ds)

-3. You can install the Microsoft Edge from the following (if required) (https://www.microsoft.com/en-in/edge/download?form=MA13FJ)
+3. You can install Microsoft Edge from the following (if required) (https://www.microsoft.com/en-in/edge/download?form=MA13FJ)

 ## Contributing